igemsoftware2020/UC-Davis/TUTORIAL.md

 To test mbed it is recommended that the user try to create a fasta file with a specific set of parameters.
-In this example it is assumed that the user is working in the UC-Davis directory and any paths are relative to that.
+In this example it is assumed that the user is working in the UC-Davis directory (which was downloaded from the GitHub repository) and any paths are relative to that.

+###### Example
-If a user wanted to make 15 promoters 500 base pairs long and embed a binding motif from testjaspar.1.jaspar (the test file mentioned above) they would need to first find the jaspar filepath ('data/testjaspar.1.jaspar').
-They could further specify that they wanted ~0.8 of the total promoters to have a single embedded motif with the A,C,G,T frequencies as 0.3, 0.2, 0.2, and 0.3 respectively.
+If a user wanted to make 15 promoters that are each 500 base pairs long and embed a binding motif from testjaspar.1.jaspar (the test file mentioned above) they would need to first find the jaspar filepath ('data/testjaspar.1.jaspar').
+They could further specify that they wanted ~0.8 of the total promoters to have a single embedded motif and that the background A,C,G,T frequencies of the promoter files should be  0.3, 0.2, 0.2, and 0.3 respectively.

 For this scenario, the command would be:

 `mbed --jasparfile data/testjaspar.1.jaspar --numseq 15 --seqlen 500 --mps 1
  --freq 0.8 --PA 0.3 --PC 0.2 --PG 0.2 --PT 0.3 `

-This command will print the fasta-formatted promoter sequences directly to the terminal.
+This command will print the promoter sequences directly to the Terminal in FASTA format.
 To create a file for future use, it is essential to select a directory and file name to save your file to.

 For example: '~/sporecorefiles/testpromoters123.fa'